-How does Trent Vale Infant and Nursery School identify and assess SEND?
+How does Beeston Rylands Junior School identify and assess SEND?

-Progress is monitored very carefully at Trent Vale Infant and Nursery School from the point of entry.
+Progress is monitored very carefully at Beeston Rylands Junior School from the point of entry.
 Staff work very closely with the children to listen and look for signs that all children are making the progress that they deserve to make.
 In most cases, this is noticeably smooth and children make academic, social and emotional progress, alongside developing in their speech and ability to communicate.

-Identification methods that are used at Trent Vale Infant and Nursery School are:
+Identification methods that are used at Beeston Rylands Junior School are:

-- Early Years Inclusion Support Service or other agencies may inform the school about a forthcoming admission of a child with SEN. - Foundation Stage entry profile assessment. - New Starter Assessments and baseline - During a child's school career parents or a class teacher may raise a concern. - Progress meetings with the class teacher and SENCo may raise a concern about a child's progress. - The child's class teacher may assess their needs and, in consultation with parents and the SENCo, identify the level of support they are likely to require. - More formal assessments may be completed by any of the following: SENCo, Teaching Assistant, Teacher or other outside agencies.
+- Information from Infant Schools - New Starter Assessments

+- During a child's school career parents or a class teacher may raise a concern. - Progress meetings with the class teacher and SENCo may raise a concern about a child's progress. - The child's class teacher may assess their needs and, in consultation with parents and the SENCo, identify the level of support they are likely to require. - More formal assessments may be completed by any of the following: SENCo, Teaching Assistant, Teacher or other outside agencies.